 Natalie: Exactly, everyone is a winner.

 Bob: That is wine expert Natalie MacLean.
-She is behind the search for Canada’s ultimate barbeque wine, again, go to www.nataliemaclean.com and then once you get there look for the link for Barbeque Sharing.
+She is behind the search for Canada’s ultimate barbeque wine, again, go to www.nataliemaclean.com and once you get there look for the link for Barbeque Pairing.